A private residence on the pristine Island of Saturna in BC, Canada.

-The idea behind the personal design / architecture is all about fitting the dwelling into the site in a humble way and experiencing the landscape in all its drama..
+The idea behind the unique design/architecture and landscape architecture is all about fitting the dwelling into the site in a humble way and experiencing the landscape in all its drama.

 Architecture and landscape architecture are in constant communication with each other.